When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 - Friend: Queres café?
 (Do you want a coffee?)

-That second one is exactly where English speakers misuse tenho comido (because, again, it literally translates to how we’d say it… it’s just different in Portuguese).
+That second one is exactly where English speakers misuse tenho comido, because it lines up with how we’d phrase it in English, but the Portuguese meaning is different.

 Audio lessons and PDF study guides to accompany every lesson